arthurstrizheus/MathPractice/README.md

 Has an UNFINISHED Algebra with equatoin solving option

 # What I Learned
-Core Pyton mecanics and language
+Core Pyton mecanics and language,
-File reading and writing
+File reading and writing,
-Mathmatic Algorithms
+and Mathmatic Algorithms